AmahleZuma/Zen-Bank/README.md

-# ZenPay, a stupidly simple way to send and receive cash...emphasis on stupid
+# ZenPay, a stupidly simple way to send and request(and hopefully receive) cash...emphasis on stupid though

 # FAQs

-**Security?
-Nah, we are not for that**
-Just give us your username and password.
-We promise not to **not** hash it...or "mistakingly" share it on Twitter for all to see.
-**Source:** Trust us bro

-**Great UX Design?
-Nope, not all of us are Soy Latte drinking hippies(No offence to my hippies)** Just basic HTML, CSS and some functional JS bro

-**Does it Work**
-Lol!
+### Great UX Design?
+Nope, I'm not a Soy Latte drinking, Sunset lovers.

+### Did you use the latest, cutting edge, blazingly fast JS framework?
+No, I just used HTML, CSS and JavaScript.
+I am big beginner, big noob.
+Noob use bone knife before marble knife.

+### Is it practical or does it just work as a Proof of Concept?
+Yes.

+### What do you use to store your financial data?
+Local Storage, it's the superior option.
+Next question.

+### Is your database secure?
+Huh?

+### Are there timestamps to track transactions in case of fraud?
+Me no understand, me want different question.

+### Are there anti-fraud/risk management mechanics?
+Those are big words buddy, let's move this along.

-**What inspired you to make this?**
+### What inspired you to make this?
-Yes
+I don't have a PS5/gaming PC.
+It was this project or staring at paint dry on a wall...or reading the ingredients off of a chocolate cookie box.

-# TODO (NOT IN ANY PARTICULAR ORDER)
+### TODO (NOT IN ANY PARTICULAR ORDER)
 1. Watch video on DOM Manipulation, as I have literally just been googling and failing my way forward, which is a painfully slow process.  ✅ Done...it felt like pulling my teeth out(17/09/2025)
 2. Create an event listener for the transaction form submit button. ✅ Done!
 (12/09/2025)
 3. Connect the information in the transaction form to the submit button. ✅ Done!
 (16/09/2025)